Economic Order Quantity (EOQ): Definition, Formula & Benefits

 The deviationLimitations and Challenges of the EOQ Model

-While the Economic Order Quantity (EOQ) model is a powerful tool for optimising inventory management, it is not without its limitations and challenges.
+While the Economic Order Quantity (EOQ) model is a powerful tool for optimising inventory management, it has limitations and challenges.
 Understanding these constraints is crucial for businesses to make informed decisions and effectively integrate EOQ into their operations.

 Assumption of Constant Demand